Chromotopia: Bridging The Past & Present

 What are Chromotopia?

 Victoria Coeln is a Vienna-based artist best known for her large-scale, immersive light interventions that she calls “Chromotopia.”
-Derived from the Greek chroma/colour and topos/place, Chromotopia are multi-layered light surfaces that are experienced as a three dimensional phenomena in public – often historic – spaces.
+Derived from the Greek chroma/color and topos/place, Chromotopia are multi-layered light surfaces that are experienced as a three-dimensional phenomenon in public – often historic – spaces.

 Video showcasing the Chromotopia installed inside Saint Stephen’s Cathedral in Vienna